bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 Now you will give the committee model a room.
 Scroll up to where the ```Committee``` class is defined.
 Here comes your first design decision!
 Don’t worry, it will only hurt a little bit.

 When you’re relating two models you generally have three choice: one-to-one, many-to-many, and many-to-one.
 These are what they sound like.
 A one-to-one relation means that the two models only relate to each other.
 For example, if a committee has a rubric, then it has only that one rubric and no other committee has that rubric.
 Many-to-many means both models can be related to as many of each other as you want.
 For example, a committee can relate to many different countries and a country can relate to many different committees.
 And many-to-one (which is a ```ForeignKey``` field in Django) means that many different instances of a model can share the same relation to another model, but each of them can only relate to a single instance.
 For example, delegates have committees.
 Each delegate can only be in one committee, but a committee can have many delegates.
 These relations are all from the point of view of the class on which you define the relation (where you type the code).

+Also, you have to decide what happens when the thing you're referencing is deleted!
+Every model relation takes in an `on_delete` argument; this can be set to either `models.CASCADE` or `models.SET_NULL`.
+In this case, we're using `models.SET_NULL` -- if a room disappears (maybe another club booked it!), we want to set our current room value to null instead of deleting our committee as a whole!
+However, there may be cases when we want to cascade that deletion downwards.
+For example, if a committee disappears, we want its assignment to disappear as well!

 Now decide the best definition for a committee’s relation to a room.